 I am a single mom of an amazing 7-year-old boy.
 His name is Isaiah but we like to call him Ike.
 He is an aspiring soccer champ, avid reader, gamer, and inquisitive learner.
 He has endured a life with type 1 diabetes since he was 12 months old, but he never lets that stand in the way of anything.
 He remains a fun, loving, silly, and spontaneous bright-eyed boy.
 He has been an amazing addition to my life and given my life’s purpose new meaning.
 Next, to teaching, motherhood has been one of the hardest yet most fulfilling accomplishments of my life!

 I am also a Technology Enthusiast!
 I love all things tech from apps to websites, Google, and iPads.
 I established a technology initiative in my district that supports the use of tech in the classroom.
 I also lead a group of teachers in my district that help support this initiative through providing training and constant support with technology inclusion.
 We stay in the loop with ed tech by trying new things in the classrooms and sharing new things with teachers.
 I love incorporating new technology into my classroom and my professional life!
 I have developed quite the PLN (Professional Learning Network)!
-So join the fun and look for “Great Minds TEACH Alike” on Twitter, Instagram, Pinterest and Facebook!
+So join the fun and look for “Great Minds TEACH Alike” on Twitter, Instagram, Pinterest, and Facebook!
+I’m also connected to some amazing brands!
+Be sure to check out GMTA Favorites to see some awesome resources that you should know about.

 Check out this article about me featured on Class Dojo to get more insight on me as an educator.